25 Apr [VIDEO] Your Mind is not a Computer, Access Your Creative Power

 We hope you enjoyed this presentation.
 If you would like to see another video, Who is the REAL YOU?, click here.
 Be sure to sign up for some of our free classes below for more great teachings to help you create the life that you love.

 Deb: Hi, this is Debi and Dr. Rob!
-We’re transformational leaders in Jungian Spiritual Psychology, helping you have more love, success and more creativity in your life.
+We’re transformational leaders in Jungian Positive Psychology, helping you have more love, success and more creativity in your life.

 And these are just some informal talks introducing you to some incredible insights to how you can have those things in your life that you really want.